 The first step is to identify a set of words, the target words, whose pairwise similarities are to be calculated.
 Then, for each target word, we construct a context vector which summarizes information about word occurrences around the target word.
 This context vector is a concatenation of sub-vectors, one position vector for each position in the window (called the context positions).
 For example, in a window of size 5, there are 4 context positions: -2 (2 positions before the target word), -1(immediately before the target word), +1 (immediately after the target word) and +2 (2 positions after the target word).
-Each position vector is has one element for each context words, the words whose appearance in the window surrounding the target words is recorded.
-Generally, the context words are the n most frequent words in the database.
-Thus, each target word has an associated context vector of dimension N_pN_c , where N_p is the number of context positions and N_c is the number of context words.
-From these context vectors, a $N_t \times N_t$ similarity matrix is calculated, where N_t is the number of target words.
+Each position vector has one element for each context word, the words whose appearance in the window surrounding the target words is recorded.
+Generally, the context words are the most frequent words in the database.